rschiffler/chatroom/readme.md

-This is a sample project with the goal of better learning the following technologies:<br>
+This project has the following technologies:<br>
 `react` `sass` `webpack` `redux`

 ## Running the application